Saudadeeee/Cowar/README.md

 ## Features

 **Multiplayer Competition**
-- Real-time battles with configurable rounds (default: best of 3)
+- Real-time battles with configurable rounds
 - Private room system with unique join codes
 - Live code spectating for transparency
 - Performance-based winner determination
+- In demo, there is no need to creat account

 **Language Support**
 - C (C17 standard)